 The transformation of a mustard seed into a giant bush emphasizes the Kingdom's organic, continually expanding aspect.
 What those birds emphasize is that the Kingdom is open to all.
-Unfortunately, if people think about the birds at all, they see them as "window dressing" or as simply an indication of how big the bush is.
+Unfortunately, if people think about the birds, they see them as "window dressing" or simply an indication of how big the bush is.

-Sadly, that misses the point of the birds.
+Sadly, if that's all we think about when Jesus mentions the birds, we miss the point of the birds.
 Here, as in a similar scenario in Ezekiel 17, birds represent various people groups.
-Jesus mentioned birds to say that the Kingdom is not just for "my kind" of people (those who think, act and speak just like me).
+Jesus mentioned birds to say that the Kingdom is not just for "my kind" of people (those who think, act, and speak just like me).
 The Kingdom is for all kinds of birds!

 Bird watchers say that the land of Israel is a paradise for them.
 Indeed, it is.
 In that fairly small area -- 70 miles wide and 270 miles long -- more than 400 species of birds have been sighted.
 That is because the area where Jesus lived and ministered is a main bird migration route to and from Europe and Asia to the north and Africa to the south.

-In the light of that, the "birds of the air" (in King James and English Standard version wording) surely means more than a few sparrows or starlings.
+In light of that, the "birds of the air" (in King James and English Standard version wording) surely means more than a few sparrows or starlings.
 Palestine had 70 indigenous bird species.
-With those different kinds of birds around, plus all the migratory fowl passing through, wasn't Jesus likely trying to get us to think about how inclusive the Kingdom of God is?
+With those different kinds of birds around, plus all the migratory fowl passing through, isn't there a chance Jesus was trying to get us to think about how inclusive the Kingdom of God is?

 The inclusiveness portrayed in the mustard seed parable evokes for me words I have sung often: "Jesus loves the little children, all the children of the world.
 Red and yellow, black and white . . ."

-The wonderful thing is that we get to point each of those different "birds" (peoples of the world) toward that extraordinary tree called the Kingdom of God!
+Isn't it wonderful that we get to point each of those different "birds" (peoples of the world) toward that extraordinary tree called the Kingdom of God?